MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

     apply from: "../../node_modules/react-native-code-push/android/codepush.gradle"
     ...
     ```
-2. Update the `MainApplication.java` file to use CodePush via the following changes:
+2. Update the `MainApplication.java` (or `MainApplicationReactNativeHost.java` if you are using React Native 0.70 and above) file to use CodePush via the following changes:

     ```java
     ...